 Then there’s the meaty stuff: the themes and cultural commentary underpinning Goodfellas and the other entries in Scorsese’s back catalogue.
 Once again, Goodfellas is hardly best in class in this regard; it’s “crime doesn’t pay (except when it does)” theme and the way it depicts its period setting pale in comparison to, say, Raging Bull’s blistering takedown of toxic masculinity or Taxi Driver’s vivid distillation of the post-Vietnam War era’s social climate.

-What makes Goodfellas the best Scorsese movie, then?
+What makes Goodfellas the best Scorsese movie?

 Crucially, though, Goodfellas outshines every other Scorsese movies in one key area: pace.
 The film is 145 minutes long, and yet it’s the briskest two hours ever committed to screen.
 Scorsese once likened the start of the movie to a gunshot, with the narrative momentum only increasing from that point on, and this sense of narrative propulsion is electrifying.